raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 	![](images/button-script.png "Button Script")

-To set a time limit for the game that counts upwards, you need to add two further scripts:
+To set a time limit that counts upwards for the game, you need to add two further scripts:

 1. Add `when green flag clicked` block to the scripts and connect the sensing block `reset timer` to it.